datia/fiware/orion-ld/readme.md

 - Go to 'http://localhost:10026/version'.
 You should receive a json response, meaning the *Orion context broker is running*.
 - Go to 'http://localhost:1880'.
 You should see the NodeRed user interface.

-Do note the container does not use persistence storage. **Once the container is stop, all changes made are gone!**
+Do note the containers does not use persistence storage.
+**Once the container is stop, all changes made are gone!**
+This is feature, not a bug.
+If you want to user persistence, just check the Docker-hub entry of each container.
+For example, the [node-red](https://hub.docker.com/r/nodered/node-red/).